sreevarshad/MAD/README.md

 Step 7: Save and run the application.

 ### PROGRAM:
-Program to print the text “Implicitintent”.
+Program to print the text Implicitintent

-Developed by:Kathirvelan.K
+Developed by:Sreevarsha.D

-Registeration Number :212221220026
+Registeration Number :212221040159

 activity_main.xml
 ```